data-bloke/NRL-Data/README.md

 This project is a Python webscraper for NRL data, and provides a TensorFlow machine learning model in Jupyter Notebook for NRL related predictions.

 ## Data
-All data for this project is hosted on [this website](https://nrlpredictions.net/sport).
-I personally host this website with all data being stored on a S3 instance.
+All data for this project is available on [this website](https://nrlpredictions.net/sport); beauhobba personally hosts this website with all data being stored on an AWS S3 instance.

 ## Workspace
 Machine Learning model will execute using [Jupyter Notebook](https://jupyter.org/) (ipynb).
 Underlying data is scraped by directly executing Python files through CLI or other interface.